kawaicheung/book-on-naming-things/manuscript/Ch_AlleviatingAwkwardness.md

 I'm working on a feature addition to canceling accounts in DoneDone.
 Up until now, if you wanted to cancel the account, it's immediate and irreversible.
 That works for the vast majority of customers.

-However, some want to cancel at the end of their annual term, several months earlier.
+However, some customers want to cancel their account at the end of their term, which could be several months out.
 Rather than require them to remember to cancel the account in a few months, they'd like the option to automatically cancel the account before the term's end to avoid being charged another year.
 I start implementing the solution.

 There are now two cancellation types.
 We can cancel immediately or cancel at the end of a period.
 To begin the implementation, I start by tacking on a parameter to a `CancelAccount()` repository method.
 Here's what it looks like currently: